pytorch-fdn/foundation-hosted/README.md

 #### Postponed

- If the issue has been affixed with the `Postponed` label it will be closed as the TAC has determined the project at the time of discussion is not ready for inclusion into the CNCF.
+ If the issue has been affixed with the `Postponed` label it will be closed as the TAC has determined the project at the time of discussion is not ready for inclusion into the PyTorch.
 There will be a comment on the issue that annotates the expectations in order for the project to be re-reviewed by the TAC.
 Depending on the status and details, there are a few options to be re-reviewed.
 For information on review ordering for postponed projects, plese refer to the [Review Order section](#review-order).

 ##### Returning for review after being postponed